Dry Needling Treatments

 By stimulating the trigger point with a sterile needle, dry needling therapy can help drive more blood to an injured area, release muscular tension, and help the brain release endorphins that promote healing.

-Step By Step Dry Needling Procedure
+Step By Step Treatment Review

-Before administering dry needling therapy to any patient, your physical therapist will perform an examination that includes your past medical history to ensure the treatment is appropriate and safe.
+Before administering dry needling therapy to any patient, your physical therapist will examine your past medical history to ensure the treatment is appropriate and safe.
 Part of the evaluation will also consist of your therapist using palpation skills to identify trigger points causing pain and limited motion.

 Once you and your therapist agree that dry needling will benefit your recovery, the therapist will go over each part of the treatment in more detail (Verywell Health).
 Specific details that help patients understand dry needling can include:

 • How long does dry needling take?
-Typically a single treatment can take anywhere from 15-30 minutes, which is most commonly a part of a total of 30-60 physical therapy sessions.
+Typically, a single treatment can take anywhere from 15 to 30 minutes, which is most commonly a part of a total of 30 to 60 physical therapy sessions.

 • What to wear for a dry needling appointment: We recommend our patients wear the usual, comfortable physical therapy attire.
 Clothing that allows easy access for your therapist to administer the treatment is always a good idea.

-• Insurance information and expected costs: Some insurances do cover dry needling, while others do not.
+• Insurance information and expected costs: Some insurances do cover DN, while others do not.
 It helps to know upfront what co-pay and out-of-pocket costs to expect.

-Once an evaluation is complete, some patients can start dry needling therapy that same day( others may need to wait until the second appointment, this varies from clinician to clinician.)
+Once an evaluation is complete, some patients can start dry needling therapy that same day ( others may need to wait until the second appointment; this varies from clinician to clinician.)

 Your physical therapist will always begin the dry needling procedure by sterilizing the treatment area and preparing the needles in a private setting.
 After preparing the treatment area, the therapist will start inserting thin, dry needles (needles that do not contain medications or fluids ) into problem-causing trigger points.

-The dry needles are inserted directly into the skin at varying depths (depending on the dry needling technique).
+The dry needles are inserted directly into the skin at varying depths (depending on the DN technique).
 Oftentimes, patients will feel the physical therapist gently move the needle around to stimulate a local twitch response.
-A local twitch is a good thing, as it signifies that a muscle is reacting to the treatment.
+A local twitch is good, as it signifies that a muscle is reacting to the treatment.

 After 15-30 minutes, your therapist will carefully remove the dry needles.
 They will inspect the treatment area for bleeding and skin reactions before leaving for home.

-What To Expect After a Dry Needling Treatment
+What To Expect After Your Appointment

-After a dry needling treatment session, patients often report a decrease in pain and an increase in range of motion.
-In more severe cases, a patient will require more than one treatment to reach the desired results.
+After a dry needling treatment session, patients often report decreased pain and increased range of motion.
+A patient will require more than one treatment to reach the desired results in more severe cases.

-Muscle soreness and light bruising is a common side effect of dry needling, for which your therapist may recommend rest, heat, or ice.
+Muscle soreness and light bruising are common side effects of dry needling, for which your therapist may recommend rest, heat, or ice.
 These symptoms typically resolve themselves over a couple of days to a week.

 If you are experiencing more severe side effects (these are considered rare), such as difficulty breathing or significant bleeding, we recommend contacting emergency medical services immediately.

-Balanced Physical Therapy offers safe, effective, and certified dry needling treatments.
+Balanced Physical Therapy is located in Royal Oak and Mt.
+Clemens, Michigan.
 Our patients enjoy working in one-on-one therapy settings with board-certified physical therapists.
 To schedule an appointment, call us at (586) 741-5806 or visit our Appointments page to schedule an evaluation.

 Facebook